telerik/teststudio-docs/docs/features/elements-explorer/find-element-by-image.md

 ---
 # Modifying Element's Image

-As of Test Studio release 2019 R2 (v.2019.2.619) the elements <a href="/features/elements-explorer/elements-find-expression" target="_blank">find expression</a> is enhanced with an image and thus, each newly recorded element gets an image along with its automatically generated find expression.
+As of Test Studio release 2019 R2 (v.2019.2.619) the elements' <a href="/features/elements-explorer/elements-find-expression" target="_blank">find expression</a> is enhanced with an image and thus, each newly recorded element gets an image along with its automatically generated find expression.
 The image will be used as a backup search criteria in case the element's find clauses didn't match any element on the page.

 ## Edit Image in Elements Edit Mode